Placement of Retro Brass Rail Posts is subjective.

 Brass Rod is available in 2 lengths: 36” and 72”

-If rod is not long enough, it can be joined to another rod, within a post.
+If rod is not long enough, join two rods together within a post.

-If needed, rod can be cut shorter with a hacksaw
+If needed, brass rod is easily cut shorter with a hacksaw.

-Measure length of each straight run.
-If your design is a straight rail, with no sides, it is one run.
-However if it has more than once side, such as 3 sided it would then have 3 runs.
+To calculate length of rod needed: measure length of each straight run: If your design is a straight rail, with no sides, it is one run.
+However if it has multiple sides, such as an open 3 sided shelf, it will have 3 runs.

-To calculate total amount needed: add together total number of rods, for each run.
+Calculate number of rods needed once you know the length of each run.
+Rods are available in 3' and 6' lengths.
 Consider that you may have leftover rod from one run to satisfy another run.

 Decorative and Functional

 Retro Brass Rail complements modern furniture and cabinets.
 Some call this a fiddle rail.
 It's minimal style is a throw back to the mid-century era.
 This modern railing adds a decorative and functional edge to cabinets, furniture and shelving.
 The posts and rod are made of solid brass.
 Brass is un-finished.
 It can be polished to a shiny glow or darkened to look old.
 Attach to surface-top with screws.